 The Lower Choptank River mainstem is located on Maryland’s Eastern Shore in Dorchester and Talbot Counties.
 The Lower Choptank River has a length of approximately 45 km.
 Its width ranges from 700 m upstream to approximately 7 km at its mouth, where it flows to the southwest into Chesapeake Bay.
 The Lower Choptank River mainstem restricted shellfish harvesting area is the section downstream of Hunting Creek and upstream of Warwick River, and has a drainage area of 387,496.9 acres (1,568.14 km2).
 A portion of this drainage area, approximately 16.2%, is in Kent County, Delaware.
 The Lower Choptank River mainstem has a length of 7.52 km.

 The Lower Choptank River (basin number 02130403) was first identified on the 1996 303(d) List submitted to U.S. Environmental Protection Agency (EPA) by the Maryland Department of the Environment (MDE).
 The designated uses in the Lower Choptank River were listed as impaired by sediments, nutrients, and fecal coliform in tidal portions, with listings of impacts to biological communities in the non-tidal portions added in 2002.
 On the 2004 303(d) List, the fecal coliform listing was clarified by the identification of the Lower Choptank River mainstem as the specific area of impairment.
 Eleven restricted shellfish harvesting areas in the lower Choptank River were listed on the 303(d) List: 1) Jenkins Creek, 2) Tred Avon River, 3) Tar Creek, 4) Cummings Creek, 5) Northeast Branch, 6) Whitehall Creek, 7) Indian Creek, 8) Goose Creek, 9) Warwick River, 10) San Domingo Creek, and 11) the Choptank River mainstem downstream of Hunting Creek and upstream of Warwick River (hereinafter referred to as Lower Choptank River mainstem).
+In 2010, an additional restricted shellfish harvesting area was identified as impaired in the mainstem downstream adjacent to the previously identified area.
 Fecal Coliform TMDLs for the first ten of these restricted areas have been addressed in separate reports in 2004 and 2006.
-The document available below establishes a TMDL of fecal coliform for the Lower Choptank River mainstem.
+Also, in 2006 a TMDL of fecal coliform for the Lower Choptank River mainstem was established.
 The impairments due to nutrients, sediments and impacts to biological communities within the Lower Choptank River basin will be addressed at a future date.
+The nutrient and sediment impairments in the tidal Lower Choptank River were addressed by the 2010 Chesapeake Bay TMDLs.

 Total Maximum Daily Loads of Fecal Coliform for the Restricted Shellfish Harvesting Area in the Lower Choptank River Mainstem in Dorchester and Talbot Counties, Maryland